schwitzkroko/gradle-eclipsebuild/README.md

 #### Motivation

 The current behavior adds significantly to the build time and it increases the need to be online when building.

+## License

+The project is licensed under the Eclipse Public License 1.0.